Quantum-Noise-Driven Generative Diffusion Models: Introduction

 On the other side, very recently, we are witnessing an increasing interest in quantum technologies.
 Near-term quantum processors are called \ac{nisq} devices~\cite{preskill2018quantum} and they represent the-state-of-the-art in this context. \ac{nisq} computers are engineered with quantum physical systems using different strategies.
 For instance, a commonly used technology employs superconductive-circuits-based platforms~\cite{devoret2004superconducting,clarke2008superconducting} realized with transmon qubits~\cite{Koch2007charge,Schreier2008suppressing}.
 This technology is exploited, for instance, by IBM~\cite{ibmQuantum}, Rigetti Computing~\cite{rigetti}, Google~\cite{googleQuantumAI}.
 Moreover D-Wave~\cite{dwave} exploits superconducting integrated circuits mainly as quantum annealers~\cite{johnson2011quantum}.
 Xanadu~\cite{xanadu} is instead a company employing photons as information units within the linear optical quantum computing paradigm~\cite{Kok2007linear} to realize their devices.
 Finally, the quantum computation can be realized directly manipulating the properties of single atoms.
 For instance, IonQ~\cite{ionq} realizes quantum devices with trapped ions~\cite{Allen2017reconfigurable,Monroe2013scaling}, while Pasqal~\cite{pasqal} and QuEra~\cite{quera} realize analog quantum computers with Rubidium Rydberg neutral atoms held in optical tweezers~\cite{Henriet2020quantumcomputing}.
 All the mentioned devices can be in principle integrated in computational pipelines that can involve also classical computation.
 In this context they can be referred with the term \ac{qpu} that can make some computational task much faster than its classical counterpart (CPU) harnessing the quantum properties of particles at the atomic scale.
-The main reason for building a quantum processor is the possibility of exploiting inherent and peculiar resources of quantum mechanical systems such as \emph{superposition} and \emph{entanglement} that, in some cases, allow to perform computational tasks that are impossible or much more difficult via a classic supercomputer~\cite{Nielsen2002,feynman1982simulating}.
+The main reason for building a quantum processor is the possibility of exploiting inherent and peculiar resources of quantum mechanical systems such as \emph{superposition}, \emph{coherence} and \emph{entanglement} that, in some cases, allow to perform computational tasks that are impossible or much more difficult via a classic supercomputer~\cite{Nielsen2002,feynman1982simulating}.
+In particular, the peculiar properties of quantum systems could lead to \emph{quantum speedup} on some tasks compared to their classical counterpart~\cite{deutsch1992,shor1997,grover1996}.